robur-coop/webauthn/README.md

 ## WebAuthn - authenticating users to services using public key cryptography

 WebAuthn is a web standard published by the W3C.
-Its goal is to standardize an interfacefor authenticating users to web-based applications and services using public key cryptography.
+Its goal is to standardize an interface for authenticating users to web-based applications and services using public key cryptography.
 Modern web browsers support WebAuthn functionality.

 WebAuthn provides two funcitons: register and authenticate.
-Usually the public and private keypair is stored on an external token (Yuikey etc.) or part of the platform (TPM).
+Usually the public-private keypair is stored on an external device, called security key (Yubikey, Trustkey etc.) or inside a platform(OS) authenticator.
+Platform authenticators are available on all modern platforms, such as Windows, Mac, Android and iOS.
 After the public key is registered, it can be used to authenticate to the same service.

 This module does not preserve a database of registered public keys, their